gbdev/pandocs/content/Video_Display.md

 minus 1), a value of 0FFh indicates that the transfer has completed.
 It is also possible to terminate an active H-Blank transfer by writing zero to Bit 7 of FF55.
 In that case reading from FF55 will return how many
-\$10 \"blocks\" remained (minus 1) in the lower 7 bits, but Bit 7 will be read as \"1\".
-Stopping the transfer doesn\'t set HDMA1-4 to \$FF.
+\$10 "blocks" remained (minus 1) in the lower 7 bits, but Bit 7 will be read as "1".
+Stopping the transfer doesn't set HDMA1-4 to \$FF.

 ### Precautions

 H-Blank DMA should not be started (write to FF55) during a H-Blank period (STAT mode 0).

-If the transfer\'s destination address overflows, the transfer stops prematurely. \[Note : what\'s the state of the registers if this happens ?\]
+If the transfer's destination address overflows, the transfer stops prematurely. \[Note : what's the state of the registers if this happens ?\]

 ### Confirming if the DMA Transfer is Active